deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 --- abstract

-AMD Secure Encrypted Virtualization with Secure Nested Pages (SEV-SNP) attestation reports comprise of reference values and cryptographic key material that a Verifier needs in order to appraise Attestation Evidence produced by an AMD SEV-SNP virtual machine.
+AMD Secure Encrypted Virtualization with Secure Nested Pages (SEV-SNP) provides signed evidence of a VM's state in an ATTESTATION_REPORT.
+A CoRIM for SEV-SNP ATTESTATION_REPORT comprises reference values and cryptographic key material that a Verifier needs in order to appraise Attestation Evidence produced by an AMD SEV-SNP virtual machine.
 This document specifies the information elements for representing SEV-SNP Reference Values in CoRIM format.

 --- middle